-In this Chapter, we summarize the key elements of the VALIDATE approach to health technology assessment (HTA) that have been elaborated in the preceding Chapters.
-We specifically ask what generic lessons may be learned from NIPT as a particular case for HTA: Should the sort of views, held by some of the relevant stakeholders involved (e.g. parents, unborn child), be taken seriously?
+In this chapter, we summarize the key elements of the VALIDATE approach to HTA that have been elaborated in the preceding chapters.
+We specifically ask what generic lessons may be learned from NIPT as a particular case for HTA: Should the sort of views, held by or expressed on behalf of some of the relevant stakeholders involved (e.g., parents, unborn child), be taken seriously?
 Why, or why not? (or perhaps rather: when, and when not?)
 What does it mean, exactly, to take stakeholders' views seriously in this context (of introducing/using NIPT)?
 And, finally, what is it, exactly, that we hope to learn from stakeholders, and how should we conduct and organize an HTA in order to make this happen?